Richard Gough: Club

-Gough signed for Charlton Athletic as an apprentice professional in July 1978.
-However, he returned to play for Wits University for a brief period in 1979.

-Gough signed for Dundee United in February 1980.
+Aged 15, Gough went to Ipswich Town before Gough signed for Charlton Athletic as an apprentice professional in July 1978, staying there a year.
+He returned to South Africa when enduring home-sickness play for Wits University for a brief period in 1979.
+He then had trials in Scotland with Rangers, Dundee United and Aberdeen. his trial with United was a reserve game away to Arbroath in which Walter Smith played left-back.
+Jim McLean signed Gough for Dundee United in February 1980.
 He played for Dundee United for six seasons finishing with 23 goals in 165 appearances.
 Gough helped them to the Scottish League title in 1982–83.
 Dundee United also reached the 1983–84 European Cup semi-final against Roma during his time at the club.

 In 1986, Gough was sold to English First Division club Tottenham Hotspur for £750,000 He played for slightly over a year and captained the Tottenham team which lost to Coventry City in the 1987 FA Cup Final.

-Gough decided to return to Scotland, joining Rangers early in the 1987–88 season.
-In making the move he became the first Scottish player to be transferred to a Scottish team for over £1,000,000.
+Gough returned to Scotland, joining Rangers early in the 1987–88 season, and became the first Scottish player to be transferred to a Scottish team for over £1,000,000.
 His debut was at Tannadice Park, in a defeat against former club Dundee United.
 He was named the SFWA Footballer of the Year in 1988–89.
 Gough remained at Ibrox until 1997, captaining the side that achieved nine consecutive League titles.
 He won 9 league titles, 3 Scottish Cups and 6 League Cups at Rangers.
-In all, he played 427 league games with Rangers, scoring 37 goals.
+In all, he played 427 games with Rangers, scoring 37 goals.

-In May 1997, Gough left the United Kingdom to play in the United States' nascent professional league, Major League Soccer, signing for Kansas City Wizards.
+In May 1997, Gough moved to Kansas City Wizards, in the United States' nascent professional league, Major League Soccer.
 In October 1997, he returned to Rangers due to injury issues at Ibrox.
-He resumed his MLS career with the San Jose Clash.
-He played 36 games in total in MLS, scored 2 goals and he was named in the MLS Best XI for his 1997 season with the Wizards.
+He resumed his MLS career with the San Jose Clash in 1998.
+He played 36 games in total in MLS, scored 2 goals and was named in the MLS Best XI for his 1997 season with the Wizards.
 Gough also went on loan to Nottingham Forest from March until May 1999, playing seven matches as the club was relegated.

 After leaving San Jose Clash he linked up with former boss Walter Smith at Everton.
 He played two seasons at Goodison Park making 38 appearances and scoring once against Southampton.
 During his time at Everton he was made captain for the 2000–01 season and retired from playing in May 2001.

 Gough agreed to play as a guest for Australian team Northern Spirit in October 2001, but had to withdraw due to injury.